x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/email-addresses-and-address-books/address-lists/address-list-procedures.md

 ### Use the Exchange Management Shell to create global address lists
 <a name="CreateGAL"> </a>

-For more information about the requirements and implications of having multiple GALs in your organization, see [Global address lists](address-lists.md#GALs).
+For more information about the requirements and implications of having multiple GALs in your organization, see [Global address lists](address-lists.md#global-address-lists).

-For details about recipient filters in the Exchange Management Shell, see the [Recipient filters in the Exchange Management Shell](../../email-addresses-and-address-books/email-address-policies/eap-procedures.md#Shell_RecipientFilters) section in this topic.
+For details about recipient filters in the Exchange Management Shell, see the [Recipient filters in the Exchange Management Shell](#recipient-filters-in-the-exchange-management-shell) section in this topic.

 To create a GAL, use the following syntax:

 ```
-New-GlobalAddressList -Name "<GAL Name>" [<Precanned recipient filter | Custom recipient filter>] [-RecipientContainer <OrganizationalUnit>]
+New-GlobalAddressList -Name "<GAL Name>" [<Precanned recipient filter | Custom recipient filter>]
 ```

 This example creates a GAL with a precanned recipient filter: